 The country boasts some natural wonders as well.

 Turkmenistan is perhaps the most unexplored country in Central Asia and a great mystery to most travelers.

 This little-known country boasts majestic monuments, a totalitarian theme park, a unique culture, and the Karakum Desert.

 Its ancient cities of Merv and Konye-Urgench are full of unexpected adventures.
 The people of this country are known for their hospitality.

 The biggest draw that attracts most travelers is that much of this central Asian country has been touched by modern development.

 When planning out your budget to travel to Turkmenistan and other places, you can find great resources on the Price of Travel.

 Often termed the “Switzerland of Central Asia,” Kyrgyzstan is a country with vertiginous pine forests, glistening glaciers, and soaring mountain ranges.

-Despite its considerable size and having infinite natural beauty, most people find it difficult to spot this country on a map as well as the others.
+Despite its considerable size and having infinite natural beauty, most people find it difficult to spot this country on a map and the others.

 It's safe to say mass tourism does not exist in Kyrgyzstan.
 As a result, you can expect to find everything relatively cheap.

 The landscapes of Kyrgyzstan are surprisingly varied; it looks like Switzerland in some places, and in other areas, the country can conjure up the images of Kashmir, Scotland, and many Middle East countries.

 In conclusion, Uzbekistan, Turkmenistan, and Kyrgyzstan are not crowded yet have plenty to offer visitors.

 So, if you are looking to see and experience something new and unique, you're going to love your backpacking experience in these countries.